 The American Rescue Plan provides relief to students with government and federal student loans by allowing students with forgiven loan debt to exclude the discharged debt from their taxable income for tax years 2021 through 2025.

-The provision does not apply to loans made by private lenders.
+This provision does not apply to loans made by private lenders.

 Tax Relief for Self-Employed